Kristijonas Donelaitis

+Biography

 Early life

-Donelaitis was born at Lasdinehlen estate near Gumbinnen, Prussia.
+Donelaitis was born at Lasdinehlen estate (now Gusevsky District) near Gumbinnen, Prussia.
 His parents were free peasants who owned the land that they cultivated.
 His father died in 1720, leaving seven children (four sons and three daughters).
 One of his three brothers, Friedrich, became a goldsmith in Königsberg.
 Another brother, Michael, inherited the father's farm.
 His third brother, Adam, became a blacksmith and innkeeper.

 In 1731, Donelaitis began attending the cathedral school in Kneiphof, a section of Königsberg.
 He lived in a pauper's dormitory and often went hungry for days.
 After graduation, he received a scholarship in 1736 to study at the University of Königsberg.
 For four years he studied Lutheran theology.
 His world view was shaped by the classical curriculum, required Lithuanian studies, and the Pietism movement.
 He learned Greek, Latin, French, and Hebrew languages, and studied the writings of classical authors such as Homer, Hesiod, Horace, and Virgil.
 After graduation, he was appointed as a cantor in Stallupönen.
 After the school rector died, Donelaitis took over his position.
 In 1743, he passed the required examination to become a pastor in Tollmingkehmen.